Eggdrop Bind Internals

 Note: All code snippets are altered for brevity and simplicity, see original source code for the full and current versions.

-The bind table is added by calling, either at module initialization or startup:
+The bind is added to the bind table is by calling, either at module initialization or startup

 /* Global symbol, available to other C files with